ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

 **Baseline**
 The baseline scenario will project GBD 2019 demographic and disease trends out from 2022 to 2027 and coverage rates for all preventive and therapeutic interventions will be held constant across the 5 years of the microsimulation to simulate a business-as-usual treatment scenario.

-**Alternative**
-Some aspects of the alternative scenarios will be the same as the baseline scenario: it will project GBD 2019 demographic and disease trends out from 2022 to 2027.
-In contrast to the baseline scenario, the first alternative scenario will scale up the coverage of MAM and SAM management and treatment interventions to 90% and the second alternative scenario will scale up the coverage of treatment and prevention interventions to 90%.
+**Alternative scenario 1**
+Scale up the coverage of MAM management and MAM treatment interventions to 90%

+**Alternative scenario 2**
+Scale up the coverage of treatment and prevention interventions to 90%.

 .. _5.0: